FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/usage.rst

     the two JavaScript files above loaded at some point in your web page.

-If you are using WebPack and Encore to package your assets you will need to use the dump command and export your routes to json:
+If you are using webpack and Encore to package your assets you will need to use the dump command and export your routes to json:

 .. code-block:: bash